Dental Bridges – Pasadena, TX

 What is a Fixed Bridge?

 First of all, a bridge is a prosthetic tooth (or teeth) that attaches on one or both sides to teeth prepared with dental crowns.
 A fixed bridge is joined onto the neighboring abutment teeth (crowned teeth) and consists of three basic units: the false tooth or teeth (called a pontic) and two abutment crowns.
 The style of bridge we suggest will depend upon the strength and health of the abutment teeth, as well as the location of the gap in relation to the rest of your dentition.
-If healthy adjacent abutment teeth aren't available, a surgically-implanted metal post, known as a dental implant, may offer a solid alternative.
+If healthy, adjacent, abutment teeth aren't available, a surgically-implanted metal post, known as a dental implant, may offer a solid alternative.
 For a bridge that replaces many teeth, we may recommend a removable partial denture or implant-supported prosthetics.
 With proper care, a fixed bridge may last at least 8 to 15 years.

 When Are Fixed Bridges Used?

 A fixed bridge will likely be the recommended method of replacement when several teeth have been lost in a row and the teeth that surround the gap are healthy.
 The dental bridge in Pasadena is also a good option for patients who need a replacement fast, as a fixed bridge can be completed in just a few weeks.
 Patients who are eligible for dental implants may benefit more from an implant-supported bridge, however, as dental implants promote better oral and overall health.
-Your dentist will fully discuss your options with you during to help you make the most informed decision regarding your replacement options.
+Your dentist will fully discuss your options with you to help you make the most informed decision regarding your replacement options.

 Am I a Good Candidate for a Fixed Bridge?

 Most adults who have lost several teeth in a row are good candidates for a fixed bridge.
 This is a non-invasive procedure, so there are no health concerns for recovery as there are with dental implants.
 Patients who are not eligible for implant dentistry may choose a fixed bridge as a sturdy alternative.
-The only way to know for sure what you are a candidate for in regards to tooth replacement is to schedule an appointment with your restorative dentist at Pasadena Family Dentistry!
+The only way to know for sure what you are a candidate for in regard to tooth replacement is to schedule an appointment with your restorative dentist at Pasadena Family Dentistry!

 How Do I Take Care of a Fixed Bridge?